corefan/xenko-docs/manual/ui/create-a-UI.md

 ![Add UI element](media/add-ui-element.gif)

-  * *Change layout type*: the selected panel type will be change to another panel type (e.g. from a Grid to a UniformGrid)
+  * *Change layout type*: the selected panel type changes to another panel type (eg from a Grid to a UniformGrid)

 ## UI preview